karolcholewa/blog/_posts/2021-03-12-sql-cookbook.md

 ---
 layout: post
-title: "SQL CookBook Recipies"
+title: "SQL Recipies for Data Validation and Reports"
 categories: [SQL, SFMC]
 ---

-This is a collection of quick recipies for SQL reports or data digging.
-This post is incremental not to create short posts for quick SQL queries and tips.
+This is an attempt to create a longer post with a collection of short and sweet recipies for **data validation** and **reports**.
+The post is intended to grow over time and contain frequently used SQL snippets or scenarios.

 ## PatIndex() and Left()
 The PatIndex() function returns a position of a pattern in a string.
 However, in conjunction with other string functions, such as Left() it allows you to further extract string patters from a whole.